Traveling is a passion for lots, a full-time job for major influencers and journalists, and somewhere in between for many more.

-So, if you are a travel freak—get inspiration and guidance from the articles of these passionate travel writers… And if you have a travel product, take this chance to explore who are the best to follow and partner with.
+So, if you are a travel freak—get inspiration and guidance from the articles of these passionate travel writers… And if you have a travel product, take this chance to explore who are the best people to follow and partner with.

 Without further ado, here’s the assembled and definitive list of #MustFollow travel journalists.
 The list of travel writers whom I personally adore for their endless creativity, talent, and passion for adventure.

 Geoffrey Morrison, in my opinion, sets the standard for all travel blogs out there.
-He is an LA-based free-spirited (aka freelance) travel writer and contributor for CNET, Forbes, The New York Times, editor-at-large for Wirecutter.
+He is an LA-based free-spirited (aka freelance) travel writer and contributor for CNET, Forbes, The New York Times, and editor-at-large for Wirecutter.

 Geoff is known as a digital nomad traveler who’s been on a travel hacking marathon since time immemorial.
 Excellent content, well versed and engaging.

 So, if you want to travel via busy subway platforms, walk down cobblestone alleys and endless terminal corridors to the fourth floor—all throughout the digital-yet-real world of Geoff—I recommend you follow him.